loomne/AutoJunkHero/README.md

 AutoJunkHero is a new version of old https://github.com/loomne/AutoJunk_cpp_csharp.

-AutoJunKHero is written in C++ with .NET So you need .Net Framework to run it.
+AutoJunKHero is written in C++.
+And it works with Windows, Mac, and linux.

 AutoJunkHero is faster than 0.5.7 and 0.5.9.